T-Rasaei/MovieInfo/Readme.md

 ## Movie Information Api
-Movie Information Api is a Java-based project developed using Spring Boot (version: 3.2.0) and POstgreSql .
-It provides a platform for users to show movie information, rate movies, and receive top 10 best movie based on rating and imdb score.
+Movie Information Api is a Java-based project developed using Spring Boot (version: 3.2.0) and POstgreSql.
+It provides a platform for users to show movie information,check a movie has oscar (based on this [API](http://www.omdbapi.com/) and this [CSV](https://backbase.atlassian.net/wiki/download/attachments/2930016591/academy_awards.csv?version=1&modificationDate=1620402580285&cacheVersion=1&api=v2&download=true) file that contains winners from 1927 until 2010), rate movies, and receive top 10 best movie based on rating and imdb score.

 Here is what this little application demonstrates:

-    Full integration with the latest Spring Framework: inversion of control, dependency injection, etc.
+- Full integration with the latest Spring Framework: inversion of control, dependency injection, etc.
-    Writing a RESTful service using annotation
+- Writing a RESTful service using annotation
-    Spring Data Integration with JPA/Hibernate with just a few lines of configuration and familiar annotations.
+- Spring Data Integration with JPA/Hibernate with just a few lines of configuration and familiar annotations.
-    Automatic CRUD functionality against the data source using Spring Repository pattern Demonstrates MockMVC test framework with associated libraries
+- Automatic CRUD functionality against the data source using Spring Repository pattern
+- Demonstrates MockMVC test framework with associated libraries

 Here are some endpoints you can call:
 Get information about Movie, rating, etc.